Website NIȽTU,O Child and Family Services Society

 - Valid Driver’s license with a positive driver’s abstract and will be expected to travel for work.

-- You will require a clean Criminal Record Check.
+- A clean Criminal Record Check.

-- Full vaccination required as per NIȽTU,O COVID-19 Policy
+- Full vaccination required as per NIȽTU,O COVID-19 Policy.

-- Practice rooted in social justice, Indigenous and anti-oppressive approaches to working with communities, families, and individuals
+- Practice rooted in social justice, Indigenous and anti-oppressive approaches to working with communities, families, and individuals.

 - PSPP Pension Plan.

 - Three weeks of vacation on joining that increases with length of service.

 - Compensation Commensurate with Experience.